nodecopter/nodecopter.com/pages/compass/budget.md

 Please refer to the [purchase](/compass/purchase) page regarding tips for buying your drones and parts.

+**Note:** We are also meeting with Parrot soon / are working on creating a base stock of drones for Europe and North America that can be send around between different events.
+This should help lower the budget for individual events by as much as 50%!

 <h2 id="travel-and-lodging"><a href="travel-and-lodging">Travel and Lodging</a></h2>

 Your event should pay travel and lodging for: